 Control the size of a string that is stored in a fixed-size memory buffer at run-time.

 The storage size is always expressed in bytes and excludes any leading Byte-Order-Markers.
-It is provided along with the character set encoding and the line break type which will be used when the content is stored.
-If the encoding form does not use the byte as its unit (e.g. UTF-16 uses 16-bit code units) the storage size MUST still be given in byte (e.g. for UTF-16: 2 bytes per 16-bit code unit).
+It is provided along with the character set encoding and the line break type that will be used when the content is stored.
+If the encoding form does not use the byte as its unit (e.g., UTF-16 uses 16-bit code units) the storage size MUST still be given in bytes (e.g., for UTF-16: 2 bytes per 16-bit code unit).

 An application verifying the storage size for a given content is expected to perform the following steps: